 - Excavation/Foundation: 2015 – 2016

 - Target Occupancy Date: 2019

-Construction work hours at the site are typically Monday to Friday, 7:00 am to 6:00 pm, in accordance with permits issued by the NYC Department of Buildings DOB permits extended hours for specific construction or delivery activities.
+Construction work hours at the site are typically Monday to Friday, 7:00 am to 6:00 pm, unless the NYC Department of Buildings DOB permits extended hours for specific construction or delivery activities.
 Noise levels are kept within the limits of the NYC Noise Control Code, and are minimized as much as possible.
-Some Saturday work will occur from 7:00 am to 6:00 pm and Sunday from 9:00 am to 6:00 pm, in accordance with permits issued by the NYC Department of Buildings and NYC Department of Transportation.
+Some work will occur on Saturday from 7:00 am to 6:00 pm and Sunday from 9:00 am to 6:00 pm, in accordance with permits issued by the NYC Department of Buildings and NYC Department of Transportation.

-The construction manager for the site, Turner Construction Company, may on occasion apply to the NYC Department of Buildings and NYC Department of Transportation for permission to begin work on weekdays at 6:00 am and to work during overnight hours.
+The construction manager for the site, Turner Construction Company, may on occasion as needed apply to the NYC Department of Buildings and NYC Department of Transportation for permission to begin work on weekdays at 6:00 am and to work during overnight hours.
 The DOB and DOT consider our extended hours permit requests on a week-by-week basis.
-If and when these requests are approved, we will strive to limit the number of days when work begins before 7:00 am, only using the extra hour when safety or other practical concerns make it a necessity.
+If and when these requests are approved, we will strive to limit the number of days when work begins before 7:00 am or overnight, only using the extra hours when safety or other practical concerns make it a necessity.
 As always, any changes to permitted hours of work at the project site will be communicated to area residents and posted online.

 Memorial Sloan Kettering and CUNY/Hunter College organized a Construction Working Group in order to keep open lines of communication among all stakeholders in the vicinity of our East 74th Street site during construction.
 Members of the working group include our project team; representatives of neighboring buildings in the area between East 72nd and East 76th, primarily those east of York Avenue; as well as relevant city agencies, community board officials, and the area’s elected officials.